dcmtf/dcmtf/README.md

 Steps to learn the HIN2Vec/Metapath2Vec embeddings for `PubMed_orig`, and `PubMed_da` and `PubMed_rand` obtain results on the two benchmark tasks (node classification and link prediction) shown in Table 3:

 1. Copy the contents of `/data_hin/PubMed_orig/*` to `/HNE-master/Data/PubMed`
-2. Run `$ sh HNE-master/Transform/transform.sh`
+2. Do `cd HNE-master/Transform` and run `$sh transform.sh`
-3. Run `$ sh HNE-master/Model/HIN2Vec/run.sh` to learn the HIN2Vec embeddings
+3. Do `cd HNE-master/Model/HIN2Vec` and run `$ sh run.sh` to learn the HIN2Vec embeddings
-4. Run `$ sh HNE-master/Model/metapath2vec-ESim/run.sh` to learn the Metapath2Vec embeddings
+4. Do `cd HNE-master/Model/metapath2vec-ESim` and run `$ sh run.sh` to learn the Metapath2Vec embeddings
-5. Run `$ sh HNE-master/Evaluate/evaluate.sh` to obtain perform benchmark tasks and record results at: `/HNE-master/Data/PubMed/record.dat`
+5. Do `cd HNE-master/Evaluate` and run `$ sh evaluate.sh` to obtain perform benchmark tasks and record results at: `/HNE-master/Data/PubMed/record.dat`
 6. Repeat the above steps 1 to 5 for `PubMed_da` and `PubMed_rand`

 More details about the baselines HIN2Vec, Metapath2Vec execution can be found [here](https://github.com/yangji9181/HNE)